 Quick Effect Super knob This knob lets you control the Meta knob of the deck's Quick Effect.
-'Filter' is the default.
+(Filter) is the default.
 Right-click this knob to center it.
-This is equivalent to 'no audible effect' for the built-in filter effects only (Filter, Moog Ladder 4 Filter).
+This is equivalent to one audible effects for the built-in filter effects only (Filter, Moog Ladder 4 Filter).
 The button next to the knob toggles the effect.
 It provides the same latching capabilities like the EQ Kill switches.